ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

     - *example of a structure with no sub-structure: `scalar<T>` (serves as a ground (or leaf) structure)*
   - it shall satisfy `consteval`
 - `T::construct(T1, T2, ...)` creates a new structure `T` from sub-structures `T1`, `T2`, ...
-  - it shall take the same universe of sub-structures that `T::sub_structures()` returns in tuple, and the `construct`ing structure shall be identical to the structure `construct`ed from it given these sub-structures as arguments
+  - it shall take the same universe of sub-structures that `T::sub_structures()` returns in a tuple and the `construct`ing structure shall be identical to the structure `construct`ed from it given these sub-structures as arguments
   - it shall be `constexpr` and either `static` or `const`.
 It shall be `static` iff the structure depends solely on its sub-structures
     - *e.g. `array::construct` is `static`, but `sized_vector::construct` is `const` as its length is not dependent on its sub-structures*
   - if `T::construct` is `const`:
     - each `construct`ed structure shall be identifiable by its sub-structures and a *prototype*.
 A prototype is a structure whose `construct` method, given the sub-structures as arguments, produces the aforementioned constructed structure
-    - it shall follow that the relationship of having/being a prototype is a mathematical equivalence (transitive, reflexive and symmetric)
+    - it shall follow that the relationship of having/being a prototype is a mathematical equivalence (transitive, reflexive, and symmetric)
       - and thus the structures can be divided into equivalence classes where any structure from a certain class can be called a prototype of the whole class (these equivalence classes do not have to correspond with generic `class`es defining the structures)
         - *e.g. `sized_vector`s can be divided into equivalence classes by their length*
   - if `T::construct` is `static`
     - the `construct`ed structure is identifiable by its sub-structures and thus the relationship of being a *prototype* (defined as above) forms a single equivalence class (again, do not mix up with `class`es as defined by the programming language)
   - it shall satisfy `consteval` if it is allowed by the semantics of the structure (possible exceptions: structures implemented for debugging purposes)
   - it shall be a *pure function* if it is allowed by the semantics of the structure (possible exceptions: structures implemented for debugging purposes)
-- the structure shall define `description`, a type that is an instance of `struct_description` and describes the structure and its type parameters
+- the structure shall define `description`, a type that is an instance of `struct_description`, and describes the structure and its type parameters
   - the first entry shall be a `char_pack` instance containing the structure's name
   - the second entry shall be a `dims_impl` instance containing the dimension (if any - *e.g. `scalar<T>` does not introduce a dimension*) the structure introduces
   - the third entry shall be a `dims_impl` instance containing the dimensions (if any) the structure consumes from its sub-structures